 - Recognize your mistakes and have the emotional maturity to correct them.
-Don’t do this to only promote your own well-being and growth, but also to bring happiness to those around you, who can see the effects of your evolution.
+Don’t do this to only promote your own well-being and growth.
+Do it to also to bring happiness to those around you, who can see the effects of your evolution.

 - Learn to value what is important in life.
 Love, friendship, affection, sense of humor, empathy or being curious will give you that happiness you seek.

-- Do not believe that you’re more important than everyone else, because this will make others avoid you.
+- Don’t believe you’re more important than everyone else.
+This will make others avoid you.